I Love India

 Causes of Altitude Sickness

-Though the actual cause of altitude sickness is not known yet, it is believed that it occurs due to low atmospheric pressure conditions, but not necessarily in low oxygen conditions at sea level pressure.
+Though the actual cause of altitude sickness is not known yet, it is believed that it occurs due to low atmospheric pressure conditions, but not necessarily in low-oxygen conditions at sea level pressure.
+Usually, the oxygen content remains constant till 70,000 feet, but beyond that, the air pressure drops gradually.
 When the body gets used to such changes in climatic conditions, the symptoms goes away.
 However, altitude sickness can proceed to become High Altitude Pulmonary Edema (HAPE) or High Altitude Cerebral Edema (HACE).
 The sickness is usually caused when you move upwards at a fast speed and can be prevented if you proceed slowly.
 Walking slowly gives your body time to get used to the conditions prevailing at the height.

 The symptoms of altitude sickness may vary from being mild to severe.
 Some of them have been listed below:

-• Having a headache.
-The headache is usually throbbing.
-It gets worse during the night and the time when you wake up.
+• Having a headache (the headache is usually throbbing and gets worse at night and the time when you wake up)

 • Loss of appetite